 “No, don’t you worry; these country jakes won’t ever think of that.
 Besides, you know, you’ll be in costume, and that makes all the difference in the world; Juliet’s in a balcony, enjoying the moonlight before she goes to bed, and she’s got on her night- gown and her ruffled nightcap.
 Here are the costumes for the parts.”

-In this example, the duke is unable to notice the silliness of his own actions, instead he makes comments on the low level of understanding of the country jakes.
+In this example, the duke is unable to recognize the silliness of his own actions, instead, he makes comments on the low level of understanding of the country jakes.

-Harper Lee has inserted humor by creating funny situations with a serious tone in her novel, To Kill a Mockingbird.
-Many descriptions about Dill are funny and humorous as he is presented as a larger than life person.
-When we meet him first, the kids take him a puppy.
-Then he tells his name Charles Baker Harris, saying he can read though his age cannot permit him.
-We also see a lot of humor in Scout’s action coming from her efforts to comprehend adult ideas, which are very complex for a child like her.
-Author is showing her as very smart kid.
+We also see a lot of humor in Scout’s actions, coming from her efforts to comprehend adult ideas, which are very complex for a child like her.
+Author is showing her to be a very smart kid.
 A humorous event occurs during Scout’s first day at school.
-Miss Caroline, the teacher, is naive, “looked, and smelled like a peppermint drop.”
-We know her when Scout tells her that she already was punished before taking lunch on her very first day at school, making children mildly suspicious.
+Miss Caroline, the teacher, is naive, and “looked, and smelled like a peppermint drop.”
+We meet her when Scout tells her she had already been punished before lunch on her very first day at school, making children mildly suspicious.

 Function of Humor

-Humor is one of the most effective literary weapon to please the audience, develops characters and makes plots useful and memorable entities.
-It plays many functions in a literary work, such as it arouses interest among readers, sustains their attention, helps them connect with the characters, emphasizes and relates ideas and helps the readers to picture the situation.
+Humor is one of the most effective literary weapons to please the audience, as it develops characters and makes plots useful and memorable.
+Humor plays many functions in a literary work.
+It arouses interest among readers, sustains their attention, helps them connect with the characters, emphasizes and relates ideas, and helps the readers picture the situation.
 Through this tool, writers can also improve the quality of their works by pleasing the audience.
-Apart from that, the most dominant characteristic of humor is to provide surprise, which not only improves quality, but improves memorable style of a literary piece.
+Apart from that, the most dominant function of humor is to provide surprise, which not only improves quality but improves the memorable style of a literary piece.
 The writers learn how to use words for different objectives.